axibase/axibase-collector-docs/jobs/docker/volume-size.md

 **Metric Name** | **Description**
 ---|---
-docker.fs.size.rw | The total size of all the files in the container, in bytes.
-If you were to export the filesystem of the container as a tarball, it would be about that size. docker.fs.size.rootfs | The size of the files which have been created or changed, if you compare the container to its base image.
-Just after creation, this should be zero; as you modify (or create) files, this will increase docker.fs.total.size.rw | The total size of all the files for all containers, in bytes. Σ docker.fs.size.rw for all containers. docker.fs.total.size.rootfs | The size of the files which have been created or changed for all containers. Σ docker.fs.size.rootfs for all containers. docker.fs.running.size.rw | The total size of all the files for all running containers, in bytes. Σ docker.fs.size.rw for running containers. docker.fs.running.size.rootfs | The size of the files which have been created or changed for running containers. Σ docker.fs.size.rootfs for running containers.
+`docker.fs.size.rw` | The total size of all the files in the container, in bytes.
+The entire filesystem of the container exported as a tarbell is about this size.
+`docker.fs.size.rootfs` | The size of the files which have been created or changed, if you compare the container to the base image.
+Just after creation, this number should be zero; as you modify (or create) files, this number increases.
+`docker.fs.total.size.rw` | The total size of all the files for all containers, in bytes. Σ `docker.fs.size.rw` for all containers.
+`docker.fs.total.size.rootfs` | The size of the files created or changed for all containers. Σ `docker.fs.size.rootfs` for all containers.
+`docker.fs.running.size.rw` | The total size of all the files for all running containers, in bytes. Σ `docker.fs.size.rw` for running containers.
+`docker.fs.running.size.rootfs` | The size of the files which have been created or changed for running containers. Σ `docker.fs.size.rootfs` for running containers.

 [Chartlab example](https://apps.axibase.com/chartlab/81932cd6/2/)

-## `du` Alternative
+## Alternative Method

-One of the "lesser evil" alternatives is to calculate disk usage of `/var/lib/docker` subdirectories using the `ds` command.
+One of the "lesser evil" alternatives is to calculate disk usage of `/var/lib/docker` subdirectories using the `du` command.
 This requires superuser privileges.

   ```sh
   sudo bash -c 'du -hs /var/lib/docker/volumes/*'
   ```

-> Note: We're using the `bash -c` wrapper here as a permission-safe way to pass the * wildcard.
+> Note: Use the `bash -c` wrapper here as a permission-safe way to pass the `*` wildcard.

   ```sh
   177M /var/lib/docker/volumes/dd1e8b1942e204054b8a56219e523834d35bd8e84283720daf227823eae9b21f